 Understanding Quality & Purity

-Our products are always pure & always of the higest quality - but don't take our word for it!
+Our products are always pure & always of the highest quality - but don't take our word for it!

 Who ‘controls’ the quality and purity of essential oils?